-Y to the U to the triple M – that sums up these cruncy, chewy, chocolatey, caramelly Caramel Chocolate Chip Cookie Bars.
+Y to the U to the triple M – that sums up these crunchy, chewy, chocolatey, caramelly Caramel Chocolate Chip Cookie Bars.

 I had this brainwave one day to combine chocolate chip cookie dough – which I had in the freezer because that’s how I roll – and caramel.
 I united the two into the best cookie bar recipe ever!

 Caramel and chocolate are truly a winning combination and one I come back to time and time again.
-What with the much loved “Chokito” chocolate caramel slice, caramel chocolate marshmallow cookie bars and these caramel peanut butter thumbprint cookies.
+What with the much loved “Chokito” chocolate caramel slice and these caramel peanut butter thumbprint cookies.
 Caramel features a lot around here but I think this is my favourite so far.

 These cookie bars are really, really, really good – especially when they’ve been out of the oven for a while and just cooled to room temp – the cookie bar firms up but the caramel and choc chips are still all ooey gooey goodness.
 The stuff dreams are made of.